-The camp opened on September 11, 1942 although many barracks as well as the schools were not completed.
-Japanese Americans from the San Francisco area, who had been housed at Tanforan Race Track since its hasty retrofitting for human inhabitants in March, were transported to Delta, Utah, by train.
-The number of people processed through the camp was over 11,000 with a peak population of about 8,100 to 8,300.
-Once at the Topaz location, some internees were hired to finish building their own barracks, put up the barbed wire fence, and complete other structures at the site.
+Construction on Topaz began in the summer of 1942, and the camp opened on September 11, 1942 although many barracks including those used for schools were not completed.
+Japanese Americans from the San Francisco area, who had been housed at the Tanforan and Santa Anita race tracks after hasty retrofitting for human inhabitants, were transported to Delta, Utah by train.
+The number of people processed through the camp was over 11,000 with a peak population of about 8,100.
+Once at the Topaz location, internees were hired to finish building their own barracks, put up the barbed wire fence, and complete other structures at the site.

-Two elementary schools, one junior/senior high school, and a hospital constituted the major structures of the camp.
-Administration buildings, warehouses, military headquarters, and government workers' housing were located along the northern side and the first few blocks of the forty-two-block camp.
+Two elementary schools, one junior-senior high school, gymnasium, and a hospital constituted the major structures of the camp.
+Administration buildings, warehouses, military headquarters, and government workers’ housing were located along the northern side and the first few blocks of the forty-two-block camp.
 The remaining blocks were for internee housing.
-Each block had twelve barracks, a recreation room, latrines for men and for women, and a mess hall.
+Each block had twelve barracks, a recreation hall, latrines for men and for women, and a mess hall.
 The barracks were sectioned into six apartments of different sizes to accommodate families of two, four, or more people.
-Larger families were given two apartments.
-The six rooms came in three sizes: 20' x 14' 20' x 20' and 20' x 26'.
+Larger families were given two or more rooms.
+The six rooms came in three sizes, 20’ by 14’ or 20’ or 26’.
+Each room had a coal stove.

-Apartments were heated by coal stoves, but cooking in the residential area was discouraged.
-Furniture for the apartments included only army cots, mattresses, and blankets.
-Some residents constructed chairs, tables, and shelves out of scrap lumber left lying around the camp.
+Furniture for the rooms only included army cots, mattresses, and blankets.
+Residents constructed chairs, tables, and shelves out of scrap lumber left lying around the camp.
 The barracks, crudely constructed of pine planks covered with tarpaper as the only insulation and sheetrock on the inside, provided little protection against the extreme weather of the semi-arid climate.
 The first killing frost was recorded the end of September 1942, and the first snowfall was on October 13.
 The winter temperatures in the area typically hover near or below zero, and in the summer soar to 100 degrees.
-Some of the rooms still had no windows and no roof when the camp opened.
+Some of the rooms had no windows and no roof when the camp opened.

 In 1976 the Japanese American Citizen League chapters from Salt Lake City erected a monument near the site of the Topaz camp.
 On August 10, 1988 President Ronald Reagan signed the Civil Liberties Act authorizing redress, and later President George H.W.
-Bush issued a formal apology and compensation of $20,000 to those who were survivors of internment.
+Bush issued a formal apology and compensation of $20,000 to those who were still alive after internment.